 It seems the publishing waters are getting murkier and murkier.

-I think the most significant difference between ‘real’ traditional publishers and services that are NOT ‘real’ traditional publishers (vanity presses, self-publishers, and others) is the cost.
+The most significant difference between ‘real’ traditional publishers and services that are NOT ‘real’ traditional publishers (such as vanity presses, self-publishers, and others) is the cost.
 This is aside from ‘quality’ in many cases.

 If you are submitting to a ‘real’ traditional publisher, you will NOT PAY A PENNY.